Dwalker19922/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe acessibility on the web to someone new to programming? accessibility is the compatablility of the web site to those who have disabilities, an acessible web site is one that has proper resonsivness as well as easy to use interface and lastly has proper symantic html to allow for speach reader capability
-2. Talk about 3 different things you can do to ensure your website is accessible.
+2. Talk about 3 different things you can do to ensure your website is accessible. symantic tags, easy to read text and resposive layout that allows mobile use
-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? a variable is a set value that caan be redeclared a variable is set up as follows var x = value
-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? to add functionality to your website

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.